josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 7. What responsibilities does the UK still retain?
 8. Why is self-determination not a selective toy?
 9. Why is the border not just a line on a map?
+10. What is actually scheduled to be removed from 15 July 2026?
+11. Where will checks on non-Schengen arrivals take place instead?
+12. Why is moving a border different from abolishing one?
+13. Why does Spanish operational involvement not automatically mean Spanish sovereignty?
+14. Why does the economic position of La Línea matter?
+15. What regulatory and tax changes accompany freer movement?
+16. Why did Brexit create an unusually difficult problem for Gibraltar?
+17. Why is provisional implementation not the same as final permanent settlement?
-10. Why is strategic geography not the whole story?
+18. Why is strategic geography not the whole story?
-11. Who are the Barbary macaques?
+19. Who are the Barbary macaques?
-12. Why must contestants not feed, touch, tease, or politically consult the macaques?
+20. Why must contestants not feed, touch, tease, or politically consult the macaques?
-13. What is one non-macaque habitat or wildlife feature the contestant noticed?
+21. What is one non-macaque habitat or wildlife feature the contestant noticed?
-14. What did the contestant not touch, feed, chase, salute, politicise, border-theatre, or decorate with a cocktail flag?
+22. What did the contestant not touch, feed, chase, salute, politicise, border-theatre, or decorate with a cocktail flag?
-15. Did any Gibraltarian, Spanish border worker, official, conservation worker, macaque, dolphin, bird, customs officer, or cliff complain?
+23. Did any Gibraltarian, Spanish border worker, official, conservation worker, macaque, dolphin, bird, customs officer, or cliff complain?

-If question fifteen is answered “yes,” the contestant must return to the Local Consent Clause and stop saying “The Rock” until they can say “people.”
+If question twenty-three is answered “yes,” the contestant must return to the Local Consent Clause and stop saying “The Rock” until they can say “people.”

 ---

-## What This Stop Teaches
+## 🧠 What This Stop Teaches

 Gibraltar teaches that a place can be strategically important, locally self-governing, internationally disputed, ecologically distinctive, culturally specific, and full of legally protected macaques at the same time.

+It also teaches that a border can become less visible without ceasing to exist.

+In July 2026, the fence and daily land-frontier checks are scheduled to come down, while passport controls, customs alignment, regulatory obligations, and official responsibilities are redistributed elsewhere.

+The border is being relocated, not simply abolished.

 The lesson is not: